Belief in COVID-19 Misinformation in Nigeria

 Abstract

 Research suggests that partisanship and social media usage correlate with belief in COVID-19 misinformation, and that misinformation shapes citizens’ willingness to get vaccinated.
 However, this evidence comes overwhelmingly from frequent internet users in rich, Western countries.
-We run a panel survey leveraging a pre-pandemic sample of urban middle-class Nigerians, many of whom do not use the internet.
+We run a panel survey early in the pandemic leveraging a pre-pandemic sample of urban middle-class Nigerians, many of whom do not use the internet.
 Analysis registered under our pre-analysis plan shows that opposition party support and social media usage are correlated with belief in anti-government misinformation, but not other types of COVID-19 misinformation.
-Surprisingly, we find no relationship between overall belief in misinformation and willingness to be vaccinated.
+Surprisingly, we find no relationship between overall belief in misinformation and willingness to be vaccinated several weeks later.
 Partisanship and ethnicity are predictive of vaccine hesitancy, while men are both more likely to believe misinformation and more willing to be vaccinated.
 These findings have significant implications for understanding vaccine hesitancy in Nigeria and beyond.

 Authors